LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

     1. I got paired with a dev that knew something about it so we started trouble shooting there and he even let me tether to his device. '

 ## Fails that were actually wins

+### shopify_app gem

-1. I failed resolve my confusion with the [shopify_app gem](https://github.com/Shopify/shopify_app).
+I failed resolve my confusion with the [shopify_app gem](https://github.com/Shopify/shopify_app).
 One of my goals is to get a vanilla Rails app working as a Shopify app.

-  1. Actually a win because
+Actually a win because:
   1. I learned why Remix and not Rails is not the golden path to create a new Shopify app.
   2. I feel like I got set on a personal path to figure this out, to connect the dots for myself and others: How can we use Rails without frills to write Shopify apps!?

-2. My dirty laptop screen!
+### My dirty laptop screen!

 Ew.
 Never saw my laptop in the light of the late morning Brick Works before - I work in a dark basement in Seattle where the sun is rare.
   - Actually a win because I just ordered a cleaning kit and wont let anyone else see that mess again.

+### Password exposed!

-3. During a pairing sessions, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I typed it in plain command line text for them to see, twice!!
+During a pairing session with Test Double, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I typed it in plain command line text for them to see, twice!!
 LOL.

-  1. Actually a win because they were kind and I re-learned how to reset my password and now it's re-secured + I have better security habits.
+Actually a win because they were kind and I re-learned how to reset my password and now it's re-secured + I have better security habits.

 ## Losses that were actually wins

-1. I lost the notion that "solo traveling is not important".
-  1. Actually a win because being OK or even rejuvenated by being alone is alright!
+I lost the notion that "solo traveling is not important".
+Actually a win because being OK or even rejuvenated by being alone is alright!

-2. Lost the idea that I am not ready to build and contribute.
-  1. Actually a win because now I have more percevied agency, I thought I could do alot before, but now, almost anything is possible.
+Lost the idea that I am not ready to build and contribute.
+Actually a win because now I have more perceived agency, I thought I could do a lot before, but now, almost anything is possible!

-## More Wins that are pure wins
+## More Wins

 -  Met & talked with:
   - Chris Oliver about his customer service
   - Andrea Formera about her Rails World talk
   - Adam McCrea from Judoscale at the Clio party
   - Jeremy & Jess from IndieRails
   - Aaron Patterson about his closing keynote
   - and many more!
 - First time in Canada - Beaver tail and Poutine!
 - All the info & stories shared in the tracks and Lightning talks
 - Top quality merch & stickers acquired
 - Saw downtown Toronto: walked dozens of miles through various neighborhoods and districts and three levels of Shopify office craziness to cap it off!
-- Reignited my drive to give back, contribute and build!
+- Reignited my drive to give back: [reviewed an open PR for the Rails Guides](https://github.com/rails/rails/pull/52951#issuecomment-2391916720)
+- contribute and build!

 ### What a great conference, woo hoo!

 ## What's next?

 Like you, I have a unique combination of skills and experiences.
-Mine are: football, exercise science, customer service, e-commerce, Rails, and creating bootstrapped businesses.
+Some of mine are: football, exercise science, customer service, e-commerce, Rails, and creating bootstrapped businesses.

-At this stage, I feel like the biggest way, the best way for me to contribute is to build a successful business on Rails.
+At this stage, I feel like the biggest way, the best way for me to contribute, my "calling" may be to use these skills to build a successful business, or several, with Ruby on Rails.
 One that could become a Rails World sponsor some day.
 One that can afford to hire Senior and early careers Rails devs.

-I want to do this as another proof of concept, to prove an app can thrive before IPO, but also as something that is a significant generator of financial capital.
+I want to do this as another proof of concept, to prove an app can thrive after launch and before IPO, but also as something that is a significant generator of financial capital.
 Money talks.

 I will use Blue Drumlin to make things with Rails for real paying customers!

 Growing something that can give to me and give back to the community!